‹ Back to Insights

 Revolutionize Your Manufacturing with Surface Quality Inspection Technology.

 What does all this mean?
-Manufacturers can now bring the consistency, reliability, and accuracy of data-based process control technology to the art of industrial adhesion and coating applications.
-You no longer need to rely on the tribal knowledge gained by certain workers who have learned over time how to tweak a process for optimal results.
-Those results are now able to be scaled and reliably repeated across the organization by anyone trained to use the data and tools created to perform the now-quantified process.
+Manufacturers can now bring data-based process control technology's consistency, reliability, and accuracy to the art of industrial adhesion and coating applications.
+You no longer need to rely on the tribal knowledge gained by certain workers who have learned how to tweak a process for optimal results over time.
+Those results can now be scaled and reliably repeated across the organization by anyone trained to use the data and tools created to perform the now-quantified process.

 Even better, this science-backed predictability can be brought to bear on new product development, reducing the time and expense of bringing a new product to market by eliminating a lot of trial-and-error adhesion experimentation.
 By controlling the three adhesion elements (adhesive/coating chemistry, application, and surface) using accurate digital surface quality (contact angle) measurements and monitoring measurement data in real-time or through sampling, manufacturers can achieve predictable, high-quality, cost-efficient manufacturing through a scientific approach.

-To learn more about how you can approach industrial adhesion with scientific predictability, download our free eBook.
-Get your copy of Predictable Adhesion in Manufacturing Through Process Verification today.
+To learn more about how to approach industrial adhesion with scientific predictability, download our free eBook, The Future of Manufacturing: A Guide to Intelligent Adhesive Bonding Technologies & Methodologies.